--- How are believers placed into the "new Body"?
+- How are believers placed into the "new Body"?
 We are told specifically in 1 Cor.
 12:13 and Gal.
-3:27 how believers were made a part of the "first Body," but there is not a single verse in the prison epistles telling how believers become members of the "second" Body.2 Col. 2:12 lists some results of our being in the Body, but does not tell us how we are placed there.
+3:27 how believers were made a part of the "first Body," but there is not a single verse in the prison epistles telling how believers become members of the "second" Body.
+Col. 2:12 lists some results of our being in the Body, but does not tell us how we are placed there.
 Eph.
-4:6 speaks of the building up of the Body, but does not tell us how to become members of it.

--- If only the "joint Body" (Eph.
+4:6 speaks of the building up of the Body, but does not tell us how to become members of it. - If only the "joint Body" (Eph.
 3:6) is the Body today, then even the Body spoken of elsewhere in the prison epistles is not the Body of Eph.
-3:6, for this expression ("joint Body") is found only in this one verse!

--- If the expression "joint Body" refers to the fact that it is made up of both Jews and Gentiles, then the Body in the pre-prison epistles is also a joint Body, even though this exact terminology is not used (Rom.
+3:6, for this expression ("joint Body") is found only in this one verse! - If the expression "joint Body" refers to the fact that it is made up of both Jews and Gentiles, then the Body in the pre-prison epistles is also a joint Body, even though this exact terminology is not used (Rom.
 12:5; 1 Cor.
 12:13 -- and compare Eph.
-3:6).

--- If the "one baptism" of Eph.
+3:6). - If the "one baptism" of Eph.
 4:5 is the Spirit baptism of 1 Cor.
 12:12, then it baptizes believers into the Body referred to in that verse -- the Body which existed before Acts 28.
 If the "one baptism" in Ephesians is not that of 1 Cor.
-12:13, then what baptism is it???
+12:13, then what baptism is it?

 They teach that Acts 28:28 is the great crisis and turning point of the book of Acts, and of Paul's ministry.
 Then why, WHY, are two years of Paul's ministry -- a ministry so important (according to them) that it changed everything for the believers -- described in words which give NO HINT of such a change (Acts 28:30, 31)?
 The Acts 28 people would not describe his prison ministry in the way Luke did in these verses!
 These final verses of Acts 28 leave ample room for Paul continuing and amplifying what he taught before he arrived in Rome (how very much Ephesians and Colossians "concern the Lord Jesus Christ"!).
-However they do not give even a hint of a disruption of his former program or the adoption of a completely new and different viewpoint in his teaching.
+They give no hint, however, of a disruption of his former program or the adoption of a completely new and different viewpoint in his teaching.

 Is it important that we see the fallacy of the Acts 28 view?
 Indeed it is.
-Not only does the propagation of this view cause serious division in the churches, but it robs the believer of much of the teaching of Romans, Galatians, etc. which are the very basis upon which Ephesians and Colossians are built.
-It robs us of the hope of the Rapture; greatly damages the unity of Paul's ministry; and has a strong tendency to introduce a spirit of intellectual pride into Bible study.
-If you still have problems please refer to the Book "Help in Hard Places" and study the chapter on the Acts 28 view diligently, weighing the arguments of both sides against the word of God.
-Contact William P Heath, 423 Burke Ave., Leavenworth, WA, 98826, USA for this book on diskette.
+Not only does the propagation of this view cause serious division in the churches, it also robs the believer of much important truth.
+Romans, Galatians, etc. are the very basis upon which Ephesians and Colossians are built.
+This teaching robs us of the hope of the Rapture, greatly damages the unity of Paul's ministry, and has a strong tendency to introduce a spirit of intellectual pride into Bible study.
+If you still have problems please find a copy of the Book "Help in Hard Places" and study the chapter on the Acts 28 view diligently, weighing the arguments of both sides against the Word of God.

 In preparing the material for "Help in Hard Places," I read carefully through Acts and all of Paul's epistles seeking any real and solid passage proving that the Body of Christ of this age began at Acts 28.
 I found no such passage.
-I found, instead, many passages linking Paul's pre-prison ministry very firmly to his prison ministry.
-The prison epistles are the completion of revelations begun in mid-Acts, not the introduction of an entirely new program: progressive revelation within a dispensation, not a new dispensation.
+I found, instead, many verses linking Paul's pre-prison ministry very firmly to his prison ministry.
+The prison epistles are the amplification and completion of revelations begun in mid-Acts, not the introduction of an entirely new program.
+They are progressive revelation within a dispensation, not a new dispensation.